bitsanity/stealthpayeth/README.md

 ## Ethereum Stealth Payments

-"Stealth Payments" are payments that enable senders and receivers to pay ether in a way that protects both parties from snooping on eachother and deters blockchain analysis from linking them.
+"Stealth Payments" are payments that enable senders and receivers to pay ether in a way that protects both parties from snooping on one another and deters blockchain analysis.

 This project includes: